 As we begin to explore the world of cookieless digital advertising, marketers will likely be focusing much of their attention on walled gardens with valuable first-party data.
-However, even walled gardens come with their issues that will have to be navigated through in order to ensure business goals are achieved and tangible to the financial guardians of brands.
+However, even walled gardens have issues we will need to navigate through in order to achieve business goals which are tangible to the financial guardians of brands.

 Using Facebook User Data

 Facebook does have robust behavioral data from signed-in users; however, iOS 14.5 makes it a lot more challenging to perform audience-based buys and to attribute conversions.
 Some of our early campaigns showed a 15x increase in CPA within the platform, but nearly no impact on actual sales.
 This means that conversion data on the Facebook platform was (and is) solely directional for most advertisers.
-While good for the business, this might be more challenging for marketers who are being asked to prove that their marketing is “working.”
+While good for the business, this might be more challenging for marketers trying to prove their marketing is “working.”

 Should You Trust the Algorithm?